JactusTheCactus/project-jekyll/README.md

 - [x] Items that give the powers of monsters
 ## Monsters
 - [x] Vampire
+	- Bottle of Vampiric Blood
 		- Strength
 		- Speed
 		- Flight
 		- Lifesteal
 - [ ] Werewolf